easttennesseecc-star/Q-Top-Dog-IDE/COMPETITIVE_COMPARISON_MATRIX.md

 ### What Each Competitor Wins At

 ```
-COMPETITOR          WINS AT                        BEATS Q-IDE ON
+COMPETITOR          WINS AT                        BEATS Top Dog ON
 ────────────────────────────────────────────────────────────────────
 GitHub Copilot   • Enterprise safety (brand)      BRAND, TRUST, SUPPORT
                  • Network effects                ECOSYSTEM